 Who is it for?

-The Foundation Year is designed to prepare UK and EU students for the subjects that will be covered in more depth throughout the rest of your degree.
+The Foundation Year is designed to prepare UK students for the subjects that will be covered in more depth throughout the rest of your degree.
 The modules that will be covered include the core subject areas of Mathematics, Probability and Statistics, Accounting and Finance, Economics, IT and Computing.

 The Foundation Year is a one-year full-time programme that provides an entry route to the BSc Accounting and Finance (with Foundation Year).
 These modules have been carefully designed to include material that you will come across should you successfully proceed onto the BSc Accounting and Finance undergraduate degree programme.
 The Foundation course has been designed to familiarise you with material that you will study in more depth in later years of the Accounting and Finance degree programme